The Unconditional-Love of God

 At some other time I had another all-night dream of a giant monster, bigger than Godzilla, destroying the world and no matter what weapons of “might and power” of Zechariah 4:6 mankind threw at it, it remained unscathed.
 There was so much misery and suffering and so I wept with many others, crying out to God to somehow stop this monster.
 At some point we looked up to heaven and saw a huge bolt of lightning go straight through its head to the ground and it was immediately disintegrated.
 I woke from the dream and said, “What in the world was that monster?”
 And immediately I saw the words, “Sin is destroying the world.”
 I asked “What was that lightning bolt?”
 And immediately I saw the words, “It’s always been the same – My Love!”

-Please follow the BLOG Etiquette for the following links:
+Please follow the BLOG Etiquette Guidelines for these Unconditional-Love BLOG Topics:

 More to come!